Entanglement Hamiltonian Tomography in Quantum Simulation: Conformal Field Theory Entanglement Hamiltonian

 For a short range entangled state, the dominant contribution to the Schmidt spectrum (i.e.\ to the entanglement between $A$ and the remainder of the system) is expected to arise from regions close to the entanglement cut $(l-x) \ll \beta_0$.
 Here, the hyperbolic weight factor can be expanded to linear order $\sim (l-x)$, as expected from the Bisognano-Wichmann theorem.
 Contributions from far from the boundary, where the entanglement Hamiltonian density is large, are exponentially suppressed.

 \paragraph{Quantum quench} For general $t>0$, the entanglement Hamiltonian receives contributions from energy $T_{00}(x)=\mathcal{H}(x)$ and momentum $T_{01}(x)$ density \cite{Cardy2016,Wen2018}.
-The latter can be interpreted as emerging quasi-particle currents spreading entanglement through the system \cite{Zhu2020}.
+The latter can be interpreted as emerging quasi-particle currents spreading entanglement through the system \cite{Zhu2020} and can be represented as additional few body (momentum) terms in the EH (see main text and App.~\ref{sec:criticality}).
 At long times $t \gg l \gg \beta_0 $, when the system approaches thermal equilibrium, the expressions considerably simplify.
 The contributions from the momentum density vanish and the entanglement Hamiltonian $ H_E(t\rightarrow \infty) \simeq \int_0^l \! \text{d}x \, \beta(x) \, \mathcal{H}(x) $ is determined by \cite{Cardy2016,Wen2018}

 Remarkably, $ H_E(t\rightarrow \infty) $ equals \textit{exactly} to the entanglement Hamiltonian in the thermal state \cite{Cardy2016,Wen2018}

 Thus, CFT provides an explicit demonstration of the eigenstate thermalization hypothesis \cite{Deutsch1991,Srednicki1994,Rigol2008,Garrison2018}.
 The weight factor $\beta(x)$ can be interpreted as a spatially varying (inverse) temperature.
 Close to the edge $x\sim l$, $\beta(x)^{-1}$ is largest as entropy is generated at the entanglement cut.
 With the distance from the cut, the temperature decreases, and saturates to the thermal value $\beta(0)^{-1}=\beta_0^{-1}$.